The Will that accompanies a Revocable Living Trust is different, however, than a Will that is the sole testamentary document.

 First, only a Will can be used to select guardians for minor children.

-Second, it’s highly likely that either accidentally or on purpose, the deceased did not assign all his or her assets to the deceased’s Revocable Living Trust during the deceased’s lifetime.
+Second, it’s highly likely that either accidentally or on purpose, the deceased did not assign certain assets to the deceased’s Revocable Living Trust during the deceased’s lifetime that could have been so assigned.
 In that case, at the owner’s death, the Will transfers those assets to the Revocable Living Trust so that the distributions of assets outlined in the Revocable Living Trust can be properly followed.

 An estate planning lawyer will help you create a Will and Revocable Living that fits your needs and desires.